Paying for College 101

-- Students from out of province should contact their respective Student Loan agency, specifying that they are requesting information for a Private and out of Province School.
-You can find a link to your Province's Student Loan center on the list below.
+Students from out of province should apply through their respective provincial student loan website, specifying that they are applying for a private and out of province school.
+You can find a link to your province's student loan website on the list below.

-- If assistance with student loans is required contact the Financial Services Office at Summit Pacific College.
+If assistance with student loans is required contact the Director of Finance at Summit Pacific College.

-- The deadline for applying for these awards is July 15, 2015.
+The deadline for applying for Freshman awards is July 15, 2019.

-- WORK - If you have transportation off campus it is possible to get a part-time job while in school.
-Summit Pacific College also has a variety of on-campus job opportunities.
+WORK - If you have transportation off campus it is possible to get a part-time job while in school.
+Summit Pacific College also has a variety of on-campus job opportunities for upperclassmen.
 Summit welcomes students who find it necessary to work in order to provide the means to attend College.
 Working students should realize that they may have to reduce their academic load proportionally and at times forego College activities.

-- LINES OF CREDIT - Many Canadian chartered banks and credit unions offer student lines of credit and loans.
-However you will pay interest while you are still attending college.
+LINES OF CREDIT - Many Canadian chartered banks and credit unions offer student lines of credit and loans.
+However you will need to pay interest while you are still attending college.